Implantation and Placental Development Research Group

 Our group is studying the molecular mechanisms governing the fundamental cell biology during uterine remodelling for embryo implantation.
 This work has direct translational relevance, particularly for patients with uterine infertility and implantation failure in IVF treatment.
 Conversely, preventing uterine preparation for implantation is an attractive strategy for non-hormonal contraception.
 Furthermore, many uterine remodelling aspects of implantation are shared in cancer progression.

-We aim to improve maternal and foetal health outcomes through improved understanding and management of placental development and pregnancy diseases such as preeclampsia, intra-uterine growth, and miscarriage.
+We aim to improve maternal and fetal health outcomes through improved understanding and management of placental development and pregnancy diseases such as pre-eclampsia, intrauterine growth, and miscarriage.
 We are particularly interested in a group of serine proteases, the HtrA protease family, in placental development and pregnancy diseases.
-One of our major goals is to develop strategies for early detection and treatment of preeclampsia, a life-threatening disorder of human pregnancy.
+One of our major goals is to develop strategies for early detection and treatment of pre-eclampsia, a life-threatening disorder of human pregnancy.
 In addition, we are interested in the long-term health consequences of placental insufficiency and pregnancy diseases.

 We utilise a number of strategies including molecular biology, biochemistry, cell culture, gene knockdown cell and knockout mouse models, and proteomics.
 We collaborate closely with specialist clinicians, and a particular emphasis of our research is to translate our basic research discoveries into clinically useful practices.

-Endometrial Receptivity for Embryo Implantation and IVF Improvement
+- Endometrial Receptivity for Embryo Implantation, Uterine Infertility, and IVF Improvement

 Chen Q, Wang Y, Zhao M, Hyett J, Costa FS, Nie G (2016).
 Serum levels of GDF15 are reduced in preeclampsia and the reduction is more profound in late-onset than early-onset cases.
 Cytokine 2016 May 9;83:226-230.